valeriansaliou/raider/README.md

 **Affiliates dashboard.
 Used by affiliates to generate tracking codes and review their balance.**

 Raider is easy to integrate in your existing system.
 You can also customize the dashboard look & feel with templates and styles.
+It can be used as a self-service affiliates system, for your affiliate users to manage their account, create tracking URLs, review their balance and request for payouts.

 ![Raider](https://valeriansaliou.github.io/raider/images/raider.png)